-This ambitious reality show saw Kiwis living 1850s style for six weeks — "three families from two very different cultures sharing one land".
-The first Māori family communicates in te reo; two other families, one Māori and one Pākehā, don't.
-The One Land team researched and recreated a hilltop pā and a colonial house for the participants to live in.
+This ambitious reality show recreated the experience of living 1850s style: "three families from two very different cultures sharing one land" for six weeks.
+One Māori family communicates in te reo; the other two, one Māori and one Pākehā, do not.
+The families lived in a hilltop pā and a colonial house near the Firth of Thames.
+There are some tensions.
 Executive producer Bailey Mackey praised TVNZ for playing a te reo-heavy reality show in prime time.
-Named Best Constructed Reality Series at the 2010 Qantas TV Awards, One Land was made by Mackey's Black Inc Media and Eyeworks.
+Winner of Best Constructed Reality Series at the 2010 Qantas Film and TV Awards, One Land was made by Mackey's company Black Inc Media, as part of Eyeworks.